 Saving Zucchini Seeds

-When saving seeds, allow the fruit on the plant to grow to full size (which will be big!) and let the skin get hard.
+When saving seeds, allow the fruit on the plant to grow to full size (which will be big!) and let the skin get hard and turn orange.
 Remove the fruit from the plant and cut it open.
-The seeds need to be fermented in order to be saved, so add the seeds to a bowl with some water and let it sit for 1-2 days.
-The mixture may smell, but once the seeds are smooth and dry they are good to be saved.
+The seeds need to be fermented in order to be saved, so add the seeds to a bowl with some water, cover it, and let it sit for 1-2 days.
+The mixture may smell since the goal is to ferment the seeds a bit, but once the seeds are smooth and dry they are good to be saved.
 Lay them on a plate to dry and flip them one time so they don’t stick to the plate.
 Store them in a cool, dry place over winter.